gbdev/pandocs/content/Video_Display.md

 hidden due to the limitation will be highlighted in red.

 When these 10 sprites overlap, the highest priority one will appear above all others, etc. (Thus, no Z-fighting.)
-In CGB mode, the first sprite in OAM (\$FE00-\$FE03) has the highest priority, and so on.
 In Non-CGB mode, the smaller the X coordinate, the higher the priority.
-The tie breaker (same X coordinates) is the same priority as in CGB mode.
+When X coordinates are the same, sprites located first in OAM have a higher priority.
+In CGB mode, only the sprite's location in OAM determines its priority.

 ::: tip NOTE
 Priority among opaque pixels that overlap is determined using the rules explained